Frequently Asked Questions

 If the tea is way too weak, you are better off adding more tea rather than brewing for longer.

-It's easiest to always use boiling/100C water, and play around with how much tea and how long you brew it for.
-If you don't get good results that way, then you can start to use cooler water.
+It's easiest to always use boiling (i.e. 100C) water, and play around with how much tea you use and how long you brew it for.
+If you don't get good results that way, then you can start to use cooler temperature water. -

 We travel in-person directly to China, usually twice a year, for the spring and autumn tea season in Yunnan.
-Whilst there, we spend several weeks in the tea mountains, visiting farmers & producers, inspecting tea forests and gardens, sampling and testing tea, and purchasing material.
-The final stage of the season is spent organising most of our teas to be pressed, wrapped, and packaged, before being shipped from Yunnan all the way to our warehouse in Australia.
-Many people are involved in this process, and it is a lot of work; it wouldn't be right to not acknowledge that this all wouldn't be possible without the help and labour of many friends and workers.
+Whilst there, we spend several weeks in the tea mountains visiting farmers and producers, inspecting tea forests and gardens, sampling and tasting teas, developing and prototyping our packaging, and purchasing material.
+The final stage of the season is spent organising most of our teas for pressing, wrapping, and packaging, before they're shipped from Yunnan all the way to our warehouse in Australia.
+Many people are involved in this process, and it's a lot of work.
+None of this would be possible without the help and labour of many friends and workers.

 We often get asked if our tea is 'direct trade', or if we 'pay the farmers a fair price'.
-If you are used to these terms applying from other commodities, like coffee, or tea from places like India, it's understandable why you might ask.
+If you are used to thinking in, and applying these terms to other commodities and markets, such as coffee, or tea from commercial plantations, it's understandable why you might ask.
 Tea in China is not so much a commodity as a luxury good, and it is a free market.
 There is no central 'auction' system, and therefore no set commodity price or futures trading.
-The price we pay for a given tea depends on what the producer and the market at large thinks the tea is worth.
+The price we pay for a given tea depends on what the producer and the market at large thinks that tea is worth.
 This price varies drastically depending on factors such as the quality, scarcity, and demand for the tea.

-It's also important to note that the 'Western' tea market is a drop in the ocean for most Chinese tea producers, as they rarely produce tea for export, but rather for domestic consumption.
+It's also important to note that the 'Western' tea market is a drop in the ocean for most Chinese tea producers.
+The majority of tea being produced in China is for domestic consumption, with a small amount being made for export.
 People within China are usually willing to pay more for quality tea than foreign consumers.

-Farmers who produce these teas have no need or reason to spend the (often significant!) amounts of money to have their teas certified 'Organic', since the demand already outpaces supply.
+Farmers who produce these kinds of teas have no need or reason to spend the (often significant) amounts of money to have their teas certified as 'Organic', since the demand already outpaces supply.
 Even if they do, it's incredibly unlikely they would pursue a foreign certification, considering their primary focus is domestic customers within China.

-However, you can rest assured, that almost all of the teas we sell are going to be either completely clean of any agrochemicals, or incredibly close to completely clean.
+However, you can rest assured, that almost all of our teas are going to be either completely clean of any agrochemicals, or incredibly close to completely clean.
 In the past, we have personally conducted independent testing in line with EU 440 MRL on some teas, and found them to be completely clean.

-Running these tests for every tea we sell is financially infeasible for us at this stage, but part of the reason we spend time travelling directly to farms and tea forests in-person is to verify the quality and integrity of the growing environment.
+Running these tests for every tea we sell is financially infeasible for us at this stage, but part of the reason we each year travelling directly to tea forests and mountains in Yunnan is to verify the quality and integrity of the growing environment.

 Unfortunately, a common knee-jerk reaction of some people is to assume that because our tea comes from China, it must be covered in every nasty chemical available, or grown in some high-pollution area.
-This couldn't be further from reality, and often highlights some problematic underlying perceptions about China.
+This couldn't be further from reality, and for us, comments such as these highlight a clear gap in knowledge as well as problematic underlying perceptions about China.

 All the teas we sell are 'true' teas, meaning they are made from the plant Camellia Sinensis, which contains caffeine.